psaikido/hugle.uk/content/suttas/mn/63-malunkyaputa.md

 ---
-title: "MN 63 Cūḷa Māluṅkyovāda: The Shorter Instructions to Malunkya"
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+bannerTitle: Pali Canon Anthology
+title: Speculative Views
+type: suttas/mn
 ---

+#### MN 63 Cūḷa Māluṅkyovāda: The Shorter Instructions to Malunkya

 "These speculative views are undeclared by the Tathagata -
 The world is eternal / not eternal.